-Should a hacker steal one of your user’s passwords to G Suite, having the service’s two-factor authentication feature in place will keep your data safe and your G Suite HIPAA compliant.
+Should a threat actor steal one of your user’s passwords to Google Workspace, having the service’s two-factor authentication feature in place will keep your data safe and your G Suite HIPAA compliant.

 With two-factor authentication, users have to present two pieces of information to log into G Suite.
 Additionally, they must verify their identity when signing in with a different device.
-Users may need to change their passwords on a monthly basis, depending on how the G Suite admin sets up this feature.
+Users may need to change their passwords every month, depending on how the G Suite admin sets up this feature.

 For further reinforcement, you can request that users create tougher passwords.
 As a G Suite admin, you can’t see the specific passwords your users have stored.
 What you can see is whether Google ranks these passwords as strong enough.
 You also can see the length of each password.